gokulrameshd/Git-tutorial/README.md

 3. When ls -la is given in the terminal it gives the file and also **.git**.
 This **.git** is repository which tracks all our changes.
 4. Initiallizing the directory will make the git to track the changes.
 5. To avoid certain files from adding to the repository , use **.gitignore** .
-This will create an ignore file , a text file which contains the extensions of the files which we want to ignore while committing
+This will create an ignore file , a text file which contains the extensions of the files which we want to ignore while committing.
-6. There are three stage
+6. There are three stages,
 	  * working directory
 	  * stagging Area
 	  * .git directory(repository)
+7. So whenever we have to  commit , it consist of two steps,
+		1. Commit changes
+			$ git diff
+			$ git status
+			$ git add -A
+			$ git commit -m "Mention the change here! "
+		2. Then Push
+			$ git pull origin master
+			$ git push origin mastr

 Commands::grinning: